 - M&A activity rose 18 percent in 2014.
 According to Thomas Muchaud, CEO and president of KBW, increased consolidations in 2015 will continue as larger banks and regional champions leverage sophisticated models to extract more value from smaller and mid-sized banks that are not able to withstand the growing competition.

-- Bain Consulting estimates financial services firms are projected to spend $6.4 billion in Big Data-related hardware, software and services in 2015.
+- Bain Consulting estimated financial services firms spent $6.4 billion in Big Data-related hardware, software and services in 2015.